 - Don’t make assumptions.
 Ambiguous laboratory test names are the norm (no indication of specimen, quantitative vs qualitative, etc).
 You must know the specifics of what is being measured in order to map appropriately.
 Don’t guess.
 You’ll often get it wrong.
 Local experts and package inserts can be very helpful.
 Units of measure are critical for mapping quantitative tests, and sample result values crucial for qualitative tests.

 - Map only if the LOINC Component is an exact match to yours.
 Lots of things that might appear a “close enough” match on the surface are not the same thing at all.
-Examples are never a match, so if you don’t see what you need you may have to request a new LOINC code:
+These examples are never a match, so if you don’t see what you need you may have to request a new LOINC code:

 - Avian pox virus IgG ≠ Avian pox virus Ab